bitnami/minideb/README.md

 $ sudo make
 ```

-To build an individual release (bullseye or bookworm)
+To build an individual release (bullseye, bookworm or trixie)
 ```
-$ sudo make bookworm
+$ sudo make trixie
 ```

 To test the resulting image:
 ```
-$ sudo make test-bookworm
+$ sudo make test-trixie
 ```

 ## Building Minideb for foreign architecture